Bowling for Columbine: Critical reception

-The film earned positive reviews from critics.
+The film earned overwhelming positive reviews from critics.
 On the review aggregator Rotten Tomatoes, it holds a 95% approval rating based on 173 reviews, with an average rating of 8.20/10.
 The consensus states, "Though it may not always convince, Bowling for Columbine asks important questions and provokes thought."
 Another score aggregator, Metacritic, which assigns a weighted average rating in the 0–100 range based on reviews from top mainstream critics, calculated a score of 72 based on 32 reviews, signifying 'generally favorable reviews'.

 Michael Wilmington of the Chicago Tribune wrote, "It's unnerving, stimulating, likely to provoke anger and sorrow on both political sides—and, above all, it's extremely funny."
 A.O.
 Scott of The New York Times wrote, "The slippery logic, tendentious grandstanding, and outright demagoguery on display in Bowling for Columbine should be enough to give pause to its most ardent partisans, while its disquieting insights into the culture of violence in America should occasion sober reflection from those who would prefer to stop their ears."

 In a negative review, The Wall Street Journal said the film was "filled with so many inaccuracies and distortions that it ought to be classed as a work of fiction."
 The Boston Review said the film contained "deliberate falsehoods", highlighting the interview with Heston which Moore selectively edited and rearranged to "create the stupid, callous white guy he attacks."
 Desson Thomson of The Washington Post thought that the film lacked a coherent message, asking "A lot of this is amusing and somehow telling.
 There was a parody of this movie called 'Bowling for Midway', a conservative Utah family movie to counter Moore's movie, and this paralleled the Docudrama, 'This Divided State'.
 But what does it all add up to?"